SC-ECE/ML-PROJECT/README.md

 # Registration Link for Synapse 1.0
 https://synapse1-0.vercel.app/

-# Rules and Regulations of contribution in Web-Project Repository
+  # Rules and Regulations of contribution in ML-Project Repository

 - Folder Name = Project Name.
 - Upload the .ipynb file in a folder with a readme file.